Macrophage: Role in muscle regeneration

-The first step to understanding the importance of macrophages in muscle repair, growth, and regeneration is that there are two "waves" of macrophages with the onset of damageable muscle use – subpopulations that do and do not directly have an influence on repairing muscle.
+The first step to understanding the importance of macrophages in muscle repair, growth, and regeneration is that there are two "waves" of macrophages with the onset of damageable muscle use– subpopulations that do and do not directly have an influence on repairing muscle.
 The initial wave is a phagocytic population that comes along during periods of increased muscle use that are sufficient to cause muscle membrane lysis and membrane inflammation, which can enter and degrade the contents of injured muscle fibers.
 These early-invading, phagocytic macrophages reach their highest concentration about 24 hours following the onset of some form of muscle cell injury or reloading.
 Their concentration rapidly declines after 48 hours.
 The second group is the non-phagocytic types that are distributed near regenerative fibers.
-These peak between two and four days and remain elevated for several days during while muscle tissue is rebuilding.
+These peak between two and four days and remain elevated for several days while muscle tissue is rebuilding.
 The first subpopulation has no direct benefit to repairing muscle, while the second non-phagocytic group does.

 It is thought that macrophages release soluble substances that influence the proliferation, differentiation, growth, repair, and regeneration of muscle, but at this time the factor that is produced to mediate these effects is unknown.
 It is known that macrophages' involvement in promoting tissue repair is not muscle specific; they accumulate in numerous tissues during the healing process phase following injury.